jharwell/libra/docs/index.rst

 responsibility principle.
 When possible, LIBRA will detect if it is running under e.g., conan, and configure itself accordingly.

-This documentation has 3 parts, listed in probable descending order of interest:

 .. toctree::
    :maxdepth: 1
    :caption: How To Use LIBRA